quex-tech/developer-docs/consumer/getting_started2.md

 ## Deploy and Run

-Congratulations, you've just created your first contract using off-chain data secured by confidential computing proofs!
+That's it!

 Now, all you need is to deploy the `TVLEmission` contract and call the built-in `request()` method to fetch your data and mint tokens.
 You can do this using any tools you prefer—particularly, you may use our prepared Foundry scripts available in the [examples repository](https://github.com/quex-tech/quex-v1-examples/tree/main/tvl-emission).

-# Next Steps
+## Next Steps

-Congratulations on building your very first hook!
-You could explore further by going to Hook Deployment to learn about how hook flags work and see how we will deploy a hook in action.
+Congratulations on deploying your very first contract that relies on data secured by confidential computing proofs!
+You can explore further by visiting other sections of our documentation to learn how to build more complex examples and create the next generation of DApps connected to real-world data.

+Also, join our [Community](../community.md) to stay updated on Quex developments and engage with other developers!